Getting Started with the PHP Chainguard Image

 $app->runCommand($argv);

 You can now execute the app to test it out.
-If you have php locally, run:
+Run the following command:

 docker run --rm -v ${PWD}:/work \